GLSPS, LSMMA, WUAA, SPM

 - Paint white lettering of Meteor name and hull numbers on starboard side. - Tim Pranke

-- Start scraping and apply first coat of paint in Haz-Mat Room and small rest room – Dean Soderbeck – Leader
+- Apply second coat of paint in Haz-Mat Room and small rest room – Dean Soderbeck – Leader

 - Paint forward deck-with anti-slip sand in paint.
 (Tile red) (If weather permits).